 There are many eCommerce systems to choose from.
 At the enterprise level, this starts to become an easier decision as far as Cloud vs. SaaS, where eCommerce sales revenue hovers in the millions.
 At this scale, it makes sense to leave behind SaaS eCommerce “cloud” solutions and consider moving to the real Cloud, with a unique eCommerce system that has a competitively differentiating customer experience.

 The major eCommerce platforms considered by most enterprises are Hybris, Oracle, Intershop, Demandware, Sitecore, and even Magento (the most-used platform on the internet that now has an Enterprise Edition).
 All of these software providers, with the exception of Salesforce’s Demandware and CloudCraze, have an eCommerce platform you can configure and build to your unique business needs and customer experience.

-While SaaS solutions do offer a number of great benefits, your organization has no real control over the infrastructure, and limited control over the configuration of the software to fit unique business needs.
+While SaaS solutions do offer a number of great benefits, your organization has no real control over the infrastructure and limited control over the software configuration to fit unique business needs.
 Often those unique business needs are the very things that differentiate you from your competitors.
-Most of the software companies assume the mantle of Cloud because true Cloud means innovation and flexibility, and SaaS does not.
+Most software companies assume the mantle of Cloud because true Cloud means innovation and flexibility, and SaaS does not.
 They are high-rises with landlords that will raise your rent.
 This is an important distinction to make between solutions.
 Getting under the hood to see what is really offered, outside of marketing language, is critical to make sure you don’t start searching down the wrong path.

 It’s up to you to decide.